isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2024.md

 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/2024 A Level Results/10.jpg">
 </div>
 <p>From academics to leadership, Charlene is a true all-rounder who shines
-in everything she does!
+in everything she does.
 In class, her curiosity and insightful questions sparked engaging discussions, benefitting not just herself but also her peers.
 Her thirst for knowledge led her to participate in the Singapore Biology Olympiad, where her dedication and independent research earned